marc2332/bliss/doc/docs/config_mg.md

                 simct2   simct1
                          simct3

-This active measurement group is the one used by default by a `scan` or a `ct`:
+This active measurement group is the default used by a `scan` or a `ct`:

     CYRIL [32]: ct(0.1)